 An honest approach is to compare apples to apples.
 That is, to compare gender differences in the same type of work, with the same workload, and same experience.
 When compensating for all such factors, the pay gap all but disappears.

 When outlets such as Liberty Nation focus on fake news in the legacy media, it is the second, more insidious kind that is usually pointed out – because it involves purposeful manipulation that is designed to be difficult to detect.
 Because we value objectivity, we recognize that CNN in the case of Relotius made an honest mistake.
 They were sloppy and did not fact check the journalist because they assumed that Der Spiegel had vetted him.

-That is a kind of objectivity and fair reporting you would rarely find on CNN when it comes to the White House these days.We value your comments!
-Please weigh in on our comment section below.
+That is a kind of objectivity and fair reporting you would rarely find on CNN when it comes to the White House these days.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com